sphinx-gallery/sphinx-gallery/doc/getting_started.rst

     Below is a gallery of examples

-* **Example Python Scripts**: A collection of Python scripts that will be processed when you build your HTML documentation.
+* **Example Python scripts**: A collection of Python scripts that will be processed when you build your HTML documentation.
 For information on how to structure these Python scripts with embedded rST, see :ref:`python_script_syntax`.

     * By default **only** files prefixed with ``plot_`` will be executed and their outputs captured to incorporate them in the HTML (or another output format depending on the `Sphinx 'builder'
       <https://www.sphinx-doc.org/en/master/man/sphinx-build.html>`_ selected)
       output of the script.
 Files without that prefix will be only parsed and presented in a rich literate programming fashion, without any output.
 To change the default pattern for execution and capture see :ref:`build_pattern`.
     * You can have sub-directories in your ``examples`` directory.
 These will be included as sub-sections of your gallery.
 They **must** contain their own ``README.txt`` or ``README.rst`` file as well.